“Ground team, you’re cleared for departure,” Larkins said calmly into her radio as the dropship ramp finished lowering.

 Larkins got up, pulling her personal Mossberg 590 from its rack on the wall and heading for the cockpit door.
 “Now we keep the ship secure until they get back.”

 Mathis lowered her M39 and held it defensively across her stomach as she continued looking around.
 “It’s strange.
-So like Earth, but not at the same time.”
+So like Earth, but at the same time not really.”

 “Yeah.
 Lot of planets are like this.
 You’ll get used to it eventually.”